 The Arc of Central Virginia is dedicated to improving the quality of life for people with disabilities by creating and encouraging opportunities for individual growth and development.
 Check out this story in The News & Advance.

-Dr. Smith came to Lynchburg College in 1975 and taught for 17 years.
+Dr. Smith came to University of Lynchburg in 1975 and taught for 17 years.
 In addition to launching the special education program, he served as dean of graduate studies and did an enormous amount of research at the Central Virginia Training Center.
 That research resulted in the publication of one of his fourteen books, The Sterilization of Carrie Buck.

 Dr. Smith has had a particular interest in the history of developmental and intellectual disabilities.
 His work in this area resulted in the publication of his book Minds Made Feeble: The History and Legacy of the Kallikaks.
 His book on Carrie Buck and Pieces of Purgatory: Mental Retardation In and Out of Institutions examined the abuses of the eugenics and institutionalization movements, and the tragic misapplications of the formerly used concept of “mental retardation” associated with those movements.